sbohfm/sbohfm/README.md

 Although **I will** try to keep some **collaborative work public** here and there, chances are **I'm currently working in some important things right now**.
 Like internship or academic research. *And did I mentioned I'm very available to work and **craving to be an/your intern?***

-> Someone just hire me pls.
+> Someone just hire me pls

 So, if you think I could fit a (preferably paid) role, you're **MORE** than **WELCOMED** to let me know!
 That'd be pretty sweet of yours and I'd fancy it **that** much, it's been rough.
 Anyway, you will surely find me on [LinkedIn](https://www.linkedin.com/in/lucasrgcruz/), but [e-mail](lucasrgcruz@gmail.com) is always the fastest option.